kbroman/ProgrammingNotes/linux_setup_again.md

     - Ignore the folders `~/Dropbox` and `~/VirtualBox VMs`

+    - selected to backup to local folder, and to the backup drive and a folder I created there

 42. Copy over music

     - Used `rsync`; issue of having spaces in paths, but can do like